Vascular Technology Certificate Program

 • proof of an educational level of GED, high school or greater

-• have satisfactorily completed a college level course in biological science, general physics, algebra, and communication.
+• have satisfactorily completed a college level course in anatomy and physiology, general physics, algebra, and communication.
 Transcripts are required

 Upon meeting the requirements above, applicants must participate in an in-person interview and receive a positive rating.